gradio-app/gradio/CONTRIBUTING.md

 For detailed instructions, please see the [Dev Containers tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial).

-### 🧱 Structure of the Repository
+## 🧱 Structure of the Repository

 If you're a newcomer to Gradio, we recommend getting familiar with the overall structure of the repository so that you can focus on the part of the source code you'd like to contribute to.

 - `/gradio`: contains the Python source code for the library
   - `/gradio/interface.py`: contains the Python source code for the core `Interface` class
   - `/gradio/blocks.py`: contains the Python source code for the core `Blocks` class
-  - `/gradio/components.py`: contains the Python source code for the `components`, you can add your custom components here.
+  - `/gradio/components/`: the directory that contains the Python source code for all of the Gradio components.
 - `/js`: contains the HTML/JS/CSS source code for the library ([start here for frontend changes](/js/README.md))
 - `/test`: contains Python unit tests for the library
 - `/demo`: contains demos that are used in the documentation, you can find `Gradio` examples over here.